-Darren is a fluent speaker of te reo Māori and is passionate about ensuring te reo Māori me ona tikanga is part of the life of his whānau.
+Darren is a fluent speaker of te reo Māori and is passionate about ensuring te reo Māori me ōna tikanga is part of the life of his whānau.
 He is committed to whānau development, to his iwi and his marae.
-He is currently a member of Te Taura Whiri (Māori Language Commission) Audit Committee and has served as a trustee of Tatau Tatau o Te Wairoa's initial post-settlement governance entity board.
+He is currently a member of the XRB's advisory panel assisting with the Climate Related Disclosures and Integrated Reporting projects.